 The results on low remuneration for internal auditors confirmed Chambers (2015) who pointed out that managements tend to weaken the internal audit function with low remuneration for Chief Audit Executive positions by keeping it under control in order to avoid accountability.
 However, the low remuneration for internal auditors did not conform to Attribute Standard 1100 on independence and objectivity which states that the internal audit activity must be independent and internal auditors must be objective in performing their work.
-The low remuneration for internal auditors could influence them to lower their ethical conduct by receiving inducements in the course of discharging duties, thus impairing their objectivity and independence in the internal audit process.
+The low remuneration for internal auditors in the course of discharging duties, thus impairing their objectivity and independence in the internal audit process.